Nature Park Projects

 Nature conservation project

-The Nature Park Tiroler Lech participates in the cross-border project for Bearded Vulture monitoring in the region Bavaria - Tyrol.
-The aim is to establish a multi-layered network and the development of a permanent organizational model in order to record sightings of the bearded vulture more easily.
+The Nature Park Tiroler Lech is involved in the cross-border project on bearded vulture monitoring in the Bavaria-Tyrol region.
+A multi-layered network and the development of a permanent organisational model are to be established in order to record sightings of the bearded vulture more easily.

 learn more